 - 6.10.1.
 Driving in the opposite direction of race traffic during any session will be viewed by Race Control as deliberate reckless driving.
 A furled black flag warning will be displayed immediately.
 Failure to comply promptly will result in disqualification. - 6.10.2.
 Driving in the opposite direction of race traffic after a driver has completed a Race will result in a one-lap penalty, assessed in the final scoring.
 At the conclusion of any multi-car session, drivers must either return safely to pit lane or bring their car to a safe stop off the racing surface so as not to create an incident hazard for other competitors still at speed. - 6.10.3.
 Deliberate, blatant, intentionally malicious, or retaliatory wrecking, for any reason, is prohibited.
-Competitors who believe that they have been victims of such action and those competitors who believe that they have witnessed such action are strongly encouraged to file a protest through the proper channels [See Protests, Section 9].
+This includes driving in a manner to intentionally lower one's own License Class, iRating, and/or Safety Rating, or "tanking" behavior.
+Competitors who believe that they have been victims of such action and those competitors who believe that they have witnessed such action are strongly encouraged to file a protest through the proper channels (See Protests, Section 9).